swanson/swanson.github.com/_posts/2013-07-22-more-tales-in-bad-restaurant-ux.md

 this passed through any kind of user testing.
 At the end of the day, every minute spent explaining what is on a sandwich slows down the process for everyone.
-Go to McAllister's during the lunch rush and you will find a line of the door so speed does matter.
+Go to McAllister's during the lunch rush and you will find a line wrapped around the restaurant so speed does matter.

 My recommendation: the old menu boards worked great, why don't you just digitize them instead of rolling out this frustrating carousel of